nihilok/domains-api/README.md

     python -m domains_api -u user.file       || (or "--user_load path/to/user.file") -load user from pickle file**
                                              || **these options will remove any current user profile without warning!
                                              || **Backup "./.domains.user" file to store multiple profiles.

+* *see changelog for very basic description of how to get this package working with Django/Apache2 and integrated into your application... more to come!